AventusDAO/avn-explorer/apps/archive/README.md

 ## Types error

 The ingester had issues parsing the solochain genesis blocks.

-So if the types need to be updated, see if the following fix needs to added:
+The types in this repo were slightly modified.
+The following fix has been applied:

+1. added `EthKey` type to the base types:
 ```json
   "EthKey": "H512"
 ```

-to base types and
+2. duplicated `EthEventCheckResult` type from the base types and added to the `specVersion` range of `[271, null]`:
 ```json
   "EthEventCheckResult": {
     "event": "EthEvent",